lipsworld/users-data-exporter/readme.txt

 == Frequently Asked Questions ==

-= Can I use "%" comarison for "equal to" filter? =
+= Can I use "%" comparison for "equal to" filter? =

 Yes, you can if the WordPress is using a MySQL database.